brightgao1/zkyGUICreator/README.md

-zkyGUICreator is a drag and drop visual editor for creating
+zkyGUICreator is a drag and drop visual editor for creating GUIs (navigation bars, buttons, text boxes, etc).